Hazem-Kassab/structural_analysis/README.md

 ```
 ## Output
+Upon running the above code, two text files ("Input.exe" and "Results.exe") are generated in the working directory.
-Upon running the above code, the following window pops up showing
+The "Results.txt" contains the displacements and reactions solved for.
+The following window pops up showing the undeformed structure
-the undeformed structure (white) and the deformed shape (red).
+(white) and the deformed shape (red).
 The axis colors are as follows:
 - Blue : X-axis
 - Yellow: Y-axis